UniversalDependencies/UD_Gheg-GPS/README.md

 # Summary

-UD Gheg Pear Stories (GPS) contains oral narrations of Chafe's  *Pear Stories* by heritage speakers of Gheg Albanian living in  Switzerland and speakers from Pristina.
+UD Gheg Pear Stories (GPS) contains renarrations of Wallace Chafe's Pear Stories video (pearstories.org) by heritage speakers of Gheg Albanian living in Switzerland and speakers from Prishtina.

 # Introduction

 UD Gheg GPS contains 967 sentences from 64 recordings of Gheg speakers re-narrating the *Pear Stories* video.
-Data collection was part of a bigger project and took place from [time] in Zurich, Pristina and Munich.
-Only recordings from Pristina und Zurich were included in the treebank.
-Speakers of different generations were interviewed, age ranging from 10 to 67.
-Sentence ids contain information on location (P for Pristina or Z for Zurich), Generation (G1, G2, G3) and a unique speaker id, all separated by hyphens, followed by an underscore and the sentence id, which starts at 1 for each interview.
+Data collection was part of a bigger project that took place from May 2019 to July 2022 in Zurich, Prishtina and Munich.
+Only recordings from Prishtina und Zurich were included in the treebank.
+Speakers of three different generations were interviewed, age ranging from 10 to 67.
+Sentence ids contain information on location (`P` for Prishtina, `Z` for Zurich), Generation (`G1`, `G2`, `G3`) and a unique speaker id, all separated by hyphens, followed by an underscore and the sentence id, which starts at 1 for each interview.
 Due to the multilingual setting, the treebank contains many instances of code-switching (mostly Swiss-German).
 It also exhibits characteristics of (semi-)spontaneous speech, like disfluencies and corrections.

-Since the treebank contains less than 20k tokens, it was not split into training and test set.
+The treebank contains 16k tokens and was not split into training and test set.

 # Acknowledgments